RameshNaik9/CrowdIQ-GUI/README.md

 -   Recharts
 -   Framer Motion

-It is completely responsive and can be used for any type of web application.
+It is completely responsive and can be used to build admin panels, project management systems, CRMs, CMSs, and more.

 ### Run this app locally